uklotzde/gigtag/README.md

 ## Structure

-A _gig tag_ is a flat structure with the following, pre-defined fields:
+A _gig tag_ is a flat structure with the following, pre-defined fields or components:

 - Label
 - Facet
 - Prop(ertie)s

-All attributes are optional, with the restriction that either the _label_ or the _facet_ must exist.
+All components are optional with the following restrictions:

+- A valid _gig tag_ must have a _label_ or a _facet_
+- If a _gig tag_ has a _facet_ it must also have a _label_ or _props_

 ### Label